-As we mentioned in section 2.3, we evaluated the efficiency of the inversion and the most effective a priori dataset for our purpose by assessing the match between the calculated posterior concentrations against all the available observations from EMEP (N=3957) for the study period (Figure 1).
-More specifically, after it became evident that the most accurate results were obtained with avgEENV as the prior (relationship closer to unity against measured ammonia), we saw an immediate improvement in the statistical tests used (nRMSE, nMAE and RMSLE) when using the posterior emissions to model ammonia in FLEXPART during the first half of 2020 (Figure 1 - right panel). nMAE decreased from 0.80 using the prior emissions to 0.76 using the posterior ones, accordingly nRMSE of the posterior concentrations dropped to 0.073 as compared to -0.069 using the prior emissions, while the RMSLE decreased from 0.60 using prior emissions to 0.55 using the optimized a posteriori emissions.
-To get a better insight on how modelled concentrations improved towards ammonia observations, eight random EMEP stations were selected to show timeseries of prior and posterior concentrations in the first half of 2020 (Figure S 5).
-Although large peaks were not reproduced, all statistics were improved using the posterior emissions of ammonia.
+As we mentioned in Sect.
+2.3, we evaluated the efficiency of the inversion and the most effective a priori dataset for our purpose by assessing the match between the calculated posterior concentrations and all available observations from EMEP (N = 3957) for the study period (Fig. 1).
+More specifically, after it became evident that the most accurate results were obtained with avgEENV as the prior (relationship closer to unity compared to measured ammonia), we saw an immediate improvement in the statistical tests used (nRMSE, nMAE, and RMSLE) when using the posterior emissions to model ammonia in FLEXPART during the first half of 2020 (Fig. 1, right panel). nMAE decreased from 0.80 using the prior emissions to 0.76 using the posterior ones; accordingly, nRMSE of the posterior concentrations dropped to 0.073 compared to -0.069 using the prior emissions, while the RMSLE decreased from 0.60 using prior emissions to 0.55 using the optimized a posteriori emissions.
+To get a better insight into how modelled concentrations improved vs. the ammonia observations, eight random EMEP stations were selected to show time series of prior and posterior concentrations in the first half of 2020 (Fig. S5).
+Although large peaks were not reproduced, all statistics were improved when using the posterior emissions of ammonia.